 Below are two short videos attempting to mimic what the human eye would see in person.
 These videos are made from continuous long shutter speed images taken on a tripod.
 With a longer shutter speed of 1/8s or more the digital camera “sees” the LED strip at multiple positions providing the illusion of a video screen.

 Yoga Studio Management Software

-With over 40,000 lines of Java code this is a feature rich application for managing a yoga studio or any related fitness studio.
-It uses multiple switchable embedded databases (to manage different studios from one place) and a fully configurable variably transparent GUI.
+With over 40,000 lines of custom Java code this is a feature rich application for managing a yoga studio or any fitness studio.
+It uses multiple switchable embedded databases (to manage different studios in one place) and a fully configurable variably transparent GUI written on top of Swing.
 Features include: various client membership options (set number or unlimited, time expired, shared/family, multi-use); gorgeous scheduling interface able to handle recurring and one-time events with multiple teachers per class, variable class pricing, teacher substitutions, etc.; report & graph generation; accounting and payroll subsystems; complete student, class, and teacher histories for data analysis; automatic database backup and recovery; built-in store for over the counter sales and inventory tracking and control; integrates with barcode readers; extremely easy to use and learn; 100% Java.

 Back in 2001/2 when this idea was new and cool I implemented my own version of an Image Mosaic generator.
 I wrote scripts to scrape small image off the internet and store them in a database along with their color metadata.
 Next I wrote software that renders any image using these small images (without tinting them, that’s cheating).
 The resolution of these generated mosaics was huge so I wrote a zoomable, pannable mosaic viewer.
 Below are images this software generated (click the image on the right to zoom in).
 The first has about 20,000 unique subimages, the second around 6,000.